We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Warts are skin growths that aren’t necessarily harmful, but can be itchy and bothersome.
+Warts are skin growths that aren’t necessarily harmful but can be itchy and bothersome.
 One over-the-counter treatment that can remove warts is salicylic acid.
-This preparation applied over time can help remove some warts.
+It needs to be applied over time to work.

 While most people tolerate salicylic acid treatments well, there are some people who don’t.
 Read on to learn how to safely apply this treatment to remove warts — and when to leave wart removal to medical professionals.